-The 2006 PLASC data also suggests 846,030 pupils on school action in primary and secondary schools.
+The 2008 PLASC data also suggests 883,890 pupils on school action in primary and secondary schools.
 A substantial number of these pupils might come under the DDA definition.
-If we were to add all of these in the proportion who might count as disabled would be 17.9% and secondary 17.6%.
+If we were to add all of these in the proportion who might count as disabled would be 20%.
 To these would need to be added pupils with long term medical needs, cancer recoverers and those with disfigurement.
 The proportion of disabled pupils attending PRU's is on this basis, 89%.